MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

     - federatedSSOValidationService: `https://amer.wfmconnector.teams.microsoft.com/api/v1/fedauth/{tenantId}/6A51B888-FF44-4FEA-82E1-839401E9CD74/authorize` where {tenantId} is your tenantId
      - proxyHeader: X-MS-AuthToken
+- At least one team is set up in Teams.

-- Microsoft 365 service account for the Shifts connector.</br> Create this account in Azure Active Directory (Azure AD) and assign it a Microsoft 365 license.
+- Microsoft 365 service account is added as a team owner to all teams you want to map.</br> This service account is an account that you create.
+Create it in Azure Active Directory (Azure AD) and assign it a Microsoft 365 license.
 Then, add the account as a team owner to all teams that you want to map.
 The Shifts connector uses this account when syncing Shifts changes from Blue Yonder.

     We recommend that you create a service account specifically for this purpose and not use your user account.

-- At least one team is set up in Teams.
 - The teams you want to map do not have any schedules.
 If a team has an existing schedule, [remove the schedule from the team](#remove-schedules-from-teams-you-want-to-map) before you map a Blue Yonder site to it.
 Otherwise, you'll see duplicate schedules.

 ## Prepare to run the wizard